FAQs

 Been Spayed/Neutered, vaccinated & microchipped

-• Heartworms are common in dogs throughout the United States (cats can have them, too).
+Heartworms are common in dogs throughout the United States (cats can have them, too).
 They are among the most damaging parasites in dogs but they are almost 100 percent preventable.
 Heartworms are transmitted by mosquitoes who have bitten another positive animal and, once mature, they live in the heart and large blood vessels of the lungs.
 Left untreated they are fatal.
 If your pet contracts heartworms the treatment is expensive and only availble in the early stages.
 A monthly prevative is all you need to protect your pet.

-• Adoption fees are between $200 - $400.
+Adoption fees are typically between $200 - $400.

-• No, an appointment is needed as we have dogs at other locations.
-You can call or text 833-297-3647.
+No, an appointment is needed as we have dogs at multiple locations.
+You can call or text 833-297-3647. first.

-• Adopt, If You Can't Adopt, Foster, If You Can't Foster, Volunteer, If You Can't Volunteer, Donate, If You Can't Donate, Spread the Word, Like, Comment, Share.
+Adopt, If You Can't Adopt, Foster, If You Can't Foster, Volunteer, If You Can't Volunteer, Donate, If You Can't Donate, Spread the Word, Like, Comment, Share.

 To volunteer please email us info@bwrdogs.org.